jason137/gads_26/lec13/perf.md

 The picture of classification we've been using so far, where a classifier corresponds to a single point in ROC space, is accurate if the only thing our classifier can do is predict a label.
-More generally, if the model predicts a score or a ranking for a record, then it can be combined with a choice of **threshold** to make a binary classifier (recall that this is how logistic regression works).
+More generally, a classification model predicts a probability or a score for a record that can be combined with a choice of **threshold** to make a binary classifier (recall that this is how logistic regression works).
 In this case each threshold value produces a point in ROC space, and so by varying the threshold we trace out an **ROC curve**:

 <p align="center">
 <img src="../images/roc_curve.png">

+High thresholds correspond to classifiers that require strong evidence for positive prediction; these occur in the upper-right corner of ROC space as described above.
+Similarly, low thresholds correspond to classifiers that require little evidence for positive prediction, and these occur in the bottom-left corner of ROC space.

+Besides allowing us to account separately for tpr and fpr, ROC curves also have the property that they are insensitive to the class distribution, meaning class imbalance does not affect the analysis.
+The class distribution is contained in the confusion matrix as the ratio of columns

 - roc insensitive to class distr
 - auc